We find the 10 best options, so you can make informed decisions on tons of products and services.

 We explore what the various online outlets for glasses offer and how exactly their services work.

 Today, the best and cheapest way to get your eyeglasses is actually directly through your computer.
 Although you’ll still need to visit an optometrist to get your glasses prescription, now you can save money and access a wider range of styles by ordering your glasses online.
-Generous returns policies give you time to decide if you like them and let you send them back free of charge if you don’t, which takes a lot of the uncertainty out of online eyeglasses shopping.
+Many of today’s online eyeglass sites have virtual fitting tools that let you see how you look before you even order; others have generous return policies that allow you to spend some time with the frames, decide if you like them, and send them back free of charge if you’re unhappy with the look or fit.
+This takes a lot of the uncertainty out of online eyeglasses shopping, and helps to ensure you’ll get a pair you’re happy with.
 Here are the main things to look for when you shop for eyeglasses online.

 Finding the lowest price also depends on what you want to buy.
-For example, if you’re just looking for basic low-cost frames with single-vision lenses and not extras like special tinting or coatings, you could be looking at paying as little as $6.95 from Zenni Optical or Goggles4U, or $19.95 from the Glasses Shop.
+For example, if you’re just looking for basic low-cost frames with single-vision lenses and not extras like special tinting or coatings, you could be looking at paying as little as $6.95 from Zenni Optical or Goggles4U.

 But, for that price, you’ll be getting very simple lenses and basic frames.
 It’s perfect if you’re worried about losing or breaking your glasses or want a spare pair to take on a trip, but if you want a range of designer styles you’ll be paying higher prices.
 Still, we’re not talking anything like what you’d pay in the store.
 BonLook sells handmade, statement eyewear that begins at $99.